ilyamukhamedov/ilyamukhamedov/README.md

 Let's code, learn, and grow together! 🚀

-🧀 Fun fact about me: I absolutely love cheese!
-When I'm not coding, you might find me exploring local cheese shops or experimenting with new cheese recipes in the kitchen.
+Fact about me: I'm deeply interested in cryptocurrency!
+When I'm not coding, you might find me researching the latest trends in the crypto market or exploring new blockchain projects and technologies.

 [![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)